A density theorem for the difference Galois groups of regular singular Mahler equations: Preliminary Results

 and if $R_1$ et $R_2$ are two morphisms, their tensor product is $R_1\otimes R_2$.
-The above construction provides an equivalence of abelian tensor categories between the category of difference systems and the category of difference modules.
+The above construction provides an equivalence of abelian tensor categories between the category of difference systems and the category \textit{Diff$\left(K,\phi\right)$}.
 Therefore, the category of difference systems is a $C_K$-linear rigid abelian tensor category.
 It is a Tannakian category over $C_K$ with the forgetful functor $\left(K^n,A\right)\leadsto K^n$, $R\leadsto R$.